zweed4u/PokemonGoWiki/Configuration-files.md

 A `nickname_template` can be specified for the `NicknamePokemon` task to allow a nickname template to be applied to all pokemon in the user's inventory.
 For example, a user wanting all their pokemon to have their IV values as their nickname could use a template `{iv_ads}`, which will cause their pokemon to be named something like `13/7/12` (depending on the pokemon's actual IVs).

-The `NicknamePokemon` task will rename all pokemon in inventory on startup to match the given template and will rename any newly caught/hatched/evolved pokemon as the bot runs.
+The `NicknamePokemon` task will rename all pokemon in inventory on startup to match the given template and will rename any newly caught/hatched/evolved pokemon as the bot runs. _It may take one or two "ticks" after catching/hatching/evolving a pokemon for it to be renamed.
+This is intended behavior._

+**NOTE:** If you experience frequent `Pokemon not found` error messages, this is because the inventory cache has not been updated after a pokemon was released.
+This can be remedied by placing the `NicknamePokemon` task above the `TransferPokemon` task in your `config.json` file.

 Niantic imposes a 12-character limit on all pokemon nicknames, so any new nickname will be truncated to 12 characters if over that limit.
 Thus, it is up to the user to exercise judgment on what template will best suit their need with this constraint in mind.